-This post may contain affiliate links, please see my full DISCLOSURE POLICY for details.
+This page may contain affiliate links; please see my disclosure for policy details.

-Years ago I bought a Madeleine cake pan and promptly put it away never to be used.
-It took cleaning out my cupboard to find this pan again, still all clean and shiny.
-If you have done the same pull that pan out and make these easy-to-make Classic French cakes that are our favorite little treats.
+Years ago, I bought a Madeleine mold and promptly put it away, never to be used.
+It took cleaning out my cupboard to find this pan again; it was still clean and shiny.
+If you have done the same, pull that pan out and make these easy-to-make classic French cakes, our favorite little treats.

 Jump to: